The Two Weight Inequality for the Hilbert Transform: A Primer: Example Weights

 Counterexamples were an important source of inspiration on these questions.
 The early paper of Muckenhoupt and Wheeden \cite{MR0417671} includes an example of the fact that the simple $ A_2$ condition is not sufficient for the two weight inequality.
 For instance, the boundedness of the simple $ A_2$ ratio is simple to check for the pair $ w = \delta _0$, and $ \sigma (dx)= x\mathbf 1_{[0, \infty )} dx $.
 Then, one sees that for $ f= \tfrac 1x \mathbf 1_{[1, L]}$,

 Thus, the Hilbert transform is unbounded.
 And, one can directly see that the half-Poisson $ A_2$ condition fails.

 Much harder, is the fact that the Poisson $ A_2$ condition is not sufficient.
 This was the contribution of Nazarov \cite{N1}.
 This example lead to the conjecture of Nazarov-Treil-Volberg \cite{V} proved herein.
 A more delicate example, of a pair of weights which satisfied the Poisson $ A_2$ condition, and one set of testing conditions, say \eqref{e:T}, but not the norm inequality was that of Nazarov-Volberg \cite{NV}.
-Also see Nikolski-Treil \cite{MR1945291}, for a related example in to disprove a conjecture about similarity to a normal operator, as shown by Nikolski-Treil \cite{MR1945291}.
+Also see Nikol{\cprime }ski{\u \i }-Treil \cite{MR1945291}, for a related example to disprove a conjecture about similarity to a normal operator.
 Both of these latter examples were based upon Nazarov's indirect example.

 The example given here is directly inspired by a Cantor set type example in Sawyer's two weight maximal function paper \cite{MR676801}.
 It is drawn from \cite{10014043}, with the purpose to show that the \emph{pivotal condition} of Nazarov-Treil-Volberg \cites{V,10031596} was \emph{not necessary} for the two weight inequality to hold.
 This was an explicit example, and also pointed to the primary role of the notion of energy.
 It is very interesting and delicate, in that the point masses have to be placed on the zeros of the Hilbert transform, in order to obtain the boundedness of the transform.
 It is also humbling in that it still does not reveal how delicate the proof of the sufficiency in the main theorem needs to be.